Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Experiments

 \subsubsection{Experimental setup}

 Our experimental setup follows \citet{deletang2023neural, butoi2024trainingneuralnetworksrecognizers}.
-We use a transformer with SA, strict future masking, $\layernumber=5$ layers, model size $\dimension=64$, and NoPE.
+We use a transformer with soft attention, strict future masking, $\layernumber=5$ layers, model size $\dimension=64$, and NoPE.
 Training strings are of length up to 40, while test strings range from length 41 to 500.
 The model is trained for 1,000,000 steps with a batch size of 128.
-For evaluation, we generate 512 samples per test length.
-The model is trained using Adam optimizer \citep{kingma2014adam} with the default hyperparameters for 1,000,000 steps and a batch size of 128.
 For evaluation, we generate 512 samples per test length.
 For comparison, we also train a long short-term memory (LSTM) \citep{Hochreiter97} with a hidden size of $256$.
 Each experiment is run with $5$ different random seeds and $3$ learning rates $(1\times 10^{-4},3\times 10^{-4},5\times 10^{-4})$.

 All experiments were conducted on a single GPU with 24 GB of memory, each taking approximately one hour to complete.
 Our code is adapted from \url{https://github.com/google-deepmind/neural_networks_chomsky_hierarchy}, licensed under the Apache License, Version 2.0.